raspberrypilearning/star-collector/en/step_3.md

 --- task ---

-Open your 'StarController' Script by switching to your code editor or double-clicking on the Script in your **My Scripts** folder from the Project window.
+Open your StarController script by switching to your code editor or double-clicking on the script in your **My Scripts** folder from the Project window.

-Add a new `OnTriggerEnter` Method under the closing `}` of the `Update` method but before the closing `}` of the `StarController` class:
+Add a new `OnTriggerEnter` method under the closing `}` of the `Update` method but before the closing `}` of the `StarController` class:

 --- code ---
 ---